Taking Chances World Tour: Background and development

 The show, directed by Jamie King (famously known for his work with Madonna), combined Dion's performances with color, fashion and dance.
 Dion performed some of her biggest hits, along with songs from her latest English album Taking Chances.
-The two-hour show was divided into four segments: soul, rock, Middle-Eastern and, fashion-victim.
-Dion was supported by eight dancers (4 male and 4 female).
-Rehearsals took place in December 2007 in Primm, Nevada and MGM Grand Garden Arena.
+The two-hour show was divided into four segments: soul, rock, Middle-Eastern and “fashion-victim”.
+Dion was supported by eight dancers, four male and four female.
+Rehearsals took place in December 2007 in Primm, Nevada and Las Vegas, at the MGM Grand.

-The tour setup included about twenty LED screens, among them one that orbited above the stage, plus conveyor belts and elevators.
+The technical production included 20 LED screens—among them, one that orbited above the stage—plus catwalks for audience interaction, conveyor belts, elevators and ramps.
 Dion pre-recorded a selection of videos for her show.
 The introduction video showed her driving a car at high-speed, set to a remix of "I Drove All Night" as the beginning of her concert.
 There have been 2 versions of the introduction video: The first version showed footage of Dion's career, and was seen in all South Africa, Asia, Australia, and some European dates before the second version, which was footage from cities Dion visited during the tour.
 As the tour went on, the intro video shaped up and more cities ended up being added.
 Another video showed the singer dressed in varying fashions over the years, with the "My Heart Will Go On" remix in the background.

 Jamie King joined the tour on 2 May 2008 in Manchester, England.
-Before that date, the show was not on a central stage (except in Japan) for logistics reasons.
+Before that date, the show was not on a central stage (except in Japan and Osaka) for logistics reasons.
 After two and a half months, Dion rehearsed again to perfect the show for the "in the round" setup.
 Because of Dion's bilingual career and the restrictions of certain arenas and stadiums on the tour, King had to direct and choreograph three separate shows.
 One show featured a set-list mostly of English-language songs, and was performed in-the-round using the full system of mobile screens, elevators, and conveyor belts.
-A second show also featured the center stage arrangement, but included about ten French language songs for performances in Francophone countries.
-A third, less complex show was used where the center stage arrangement would not fit into the venue or where it would be impractical to transport the stage.
-An end stage setup was used in these cases, and featured a massive central video screen and a lighting system that engulfed the stage in brilliant blue and red from above on all three sides.
-Before the European leg, the central and end stage setups were redone, changing lights and cues, in order for the three separate shows to fit in these two stages.
+The second show also featured the center stage arrangement, but included ten of her best-known French language songs for performances in Francophone countries.
+A third, less-complex show was then designed for venues where the center stage would not fit physically, or where it would be impractical to transport the stage.
+An end-stage setup was used in these cases (as they were mainly indoor arenas), featuring a massive central video screen, and a lighting system that engulfed the stage in brilliant blue and red on three sides.
+Before the European leg, the central- and end-stage shows were finalized and then reconfigured, again, changing lights and cues, in order for the three separate shows to fit in these two stages.
 Dion premiered new costumes when the European tour began.